sztelzer/Bike-Riding-Analysis/Data Processing.md

 # Raw data importing
 Our primary goal here is to import, interpolate, and extend our bike riding GPS data.
 It'll be somewhat complicated as it is not small task on code, but using vectorization on all processes will keep execution really fast.
 We have for this task about 1.7M datapoints.
 Each datapoint corresponds to a fancy **one point in space time**, i.e. one point made of 4 dimensions of timestamp, latitude, longitude and elevation.
-We hope that connection each one sequentially on time will render a path that a biker rode.
-To guarantee bookeeping and post processing capabilities, we will record the point id, ride id and rider id.
+We hope that connecting each one sequentially on time will render a path that a biker rode.
+To guarantee book keeping and post processing capabilities, we will record the point id, ride id and rider id.

 ```python